noken-travel/strapi/docs/v3.x/guides/scheduled-publication.md

 ## Business logic

 Now we can start writing the publishing logic.
-The code that will fetch all `draft` **Articles** with a `publish_at` that is before the current date.
+The code that will fetch all `draft` **Articles** with a `published_at` that is before the current date.

-Then we will update the `published_at` of all these articles.
+Then we will update the `status` of all these articles to `published`.

 **Path —** `./config/functions/cron.js`